-Let's say you have started a start-up.
-Now, it's been 5 years and you are still not making any profit from it.
+Let’s say you have started a start-up.
+Now, it’s been five years, and you are still not making any profit from it.

 So what should you do ideally?

-Yes, you should quit in that case and think about something else — unless you are certain that it has a future.
+Yes, you should quit in that case and think about something else — unless you are confident that it has a future.

-5 years of invested time, energy, and also money, will pull you back and stop you from quitting that business.
+Five years of invested time, energy, and money will pull you back and stop you from quitting that business.

 You will be attached to it emotionally.